SofTech Basic Seating System

 - SofTech Basic exterior surface is waterproof coated foam

-- Small remote with single switch operation and battery voltage indicator
+- Single switch operation and battery voltage indicator

 - High tech long lasting battery with no memory effect